vantu5z/synaptics-led/readme.md

 Originaly patches comes from Takashi Iwai from SUSE for supporting the LED in Synaptics touchpads.

-This [video](https://www.youtube.com/watch?v=fj1Yf4ASag0) show how touchpads looks like.
+This [video](https://www.youtube.com/watch?v=fj1Yf4ASag0) show how these touchpads looks like.

 ## Upstream
-Kernel sources get from [repo.or.cz](https://repo.or.cz/linux.git) at [linux-rolling-stable](https://repo.or.cz/linux.git/shortlog/refs/heads/linux-rolling-stable) head.
+Kernel sources are taken from [repo.or.cz](https://repo.or.cz/linux.git) at [linux-rolling-stable](https://repo.or.cz/linux.git/shortlog/refs/heads/linux-rolling-stable) head.
 Changes will be monitored and applied.
 ```
 git archive --remote="git://repo.or.cz/linux.git" "linux-rolling-stable" drivers/input/mouse | tar -x
 ```